 Check to make sure that the shaft (on the shower assembly) that holds the shower handle is completely tight.
 If it's not tight, tighten it using an adjustable wrench.
 Do not overtighten, since this is the component (diverting valve) that contains the cartridge/ball assembly that directs water flow and it may leak.

 Inspect the teeth on the diverter valve protruding from the shower assembly that you just tightened.
 If the teeth are worn or broken, then the ball/cartridge diverter valve must be replaced.

 Reattach the shower handle, making sure it is fully seated on the diverter valve shaft.
-Tighten the set screw, making sure that the handle retains its normal range of motion.
-Turn on the water supply and test the faucet's operation.
+Tighten the set screw so that the handle retains its normal range of motion.
+Turn on the water supply and test the operation of the faucet.